thoughtpolice/buck2-nix/README.md

 correct tool versions &mdash; will be populated in your shell by `direnv` automatically when you move here.

+There are some design notes in the `buck2/` directory.
 This is an experiment.
 Nothing is stable and everything is permitted.
 Do not taunt happy fun ball.

 ## commands